irmen/Pyro5/docs/source/intro.rst

 - python version being used

 Experiment with the ``benchmark``, ``batchedcalls`` and ``hugetransfer`` examples to see what results you get on your own setup.

-.. rubric:: Footnotes

-..
-[1] When configured to use the :py:mod:`pickle`, :py:mod:`cloudpickle` or :py:mod:`dill` serializer,
-    your system may be vulnerable
-    because of the security risks of these serialization protocols (possibility of arbitrary code execution).
-    Pyro does have some security measures in place to mitigate this risk somewhat.
-    They are described in the :doc:`security` chapter.
-It is strongly advised to read it.
-    By default, Pyro is configured to use the safe `serpent` serializer, so you won't have to deal with these issues unless you configure it explicitly to use one of the other serializers.